 The stools of a raw fed dog will be significantly less than those of a kibble or meat and biscuit fed dog and yes, a little more difficult to pass.
 The addition of more bone in the diet ensures this and the extra pressure on the anal glands reduces issues in this area, frequent in some breeds.

 One of the main reported drawbacks, are the health risks to us humans.
 Our canine companions have a different set of enzymes in their system to able to deal with more, and certainly what we could consider harmful bacteria than us.
 Implementing good hygiene; washing your hands regularly, using a nail brush, hand sanitiser, keeping the raw food away from any human food and avoiding any contact with immune-suppressed, elderly or infant people is relatively easy.

 Put a fridge out in the garage/shed is an easy way for example to make sure that there is less risk of any contamination in the first place.
-Using only DEFRA approved suppliers, we aim to ensure that should there be an issue with any contamination from harmful bacteria, then batches can be traced and stopped as soon as possible.

 Again, there is substantial research to support that dogs can synthesize fruits, vegetables, herbs and to some degree some carbohydrate as well of course as some dairy products.
 Not the same as us however.

 Dogs can access vitamins and nutrients from additional extras and this can be included in their diet.
 Only feed recommended fruit, vegetables and herbs, lists of safe foods are easily accessed.

 Try blending them in the food processor to tiny pieces, this way the animal can gain the most from the available benefits.
 Large chunks are most indigestible and whilst able to provide some fibre, will mostly go through unchanged and not having yielded much in the way of nutritional benefit.